Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Geforce GTX 1080 Ti is 343% faster than the Radeon RX 460 2GB in general, because of its greater bandwidth. (explain)
+Memory BandwidthIn theory, the Geforce GTX 1080 Ti should perform a lot faster than the Radeon RX 460 2GB in general. (explain)

-Texel RateThe Geforce GTX 1080 Ti should be much (more or less 443%) better at anisotropic filtering than the Radeon RX 460 2GB. (explain)
+Texel RateThe Geforce GTX 1080 Ti should be a lot (approximately 443%) faster with regards to AF than the Radeon RX 460 2GB. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Geforce GTX 1080 Ti is a better choice, by a large margin. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the Geforce GTX 1080 Ti is a better choice, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison